wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 }
 ```

-The initial state of Flutter application is `SdkState.LOGGED_OUT`.
+The initial state of the Flutter application is `SdkState.LOGGED_OUT`.

 Run the application you should see `Login Alice` button: